ARM-software/abi-aa/sysvabi64/sysvabi64.rst

 Function Multi-versioning (FMV) is an Arm C Language Extension that lets the compiler generate multiple function versions and auto-dispatch between them.
 Each of the function versions is specialized for a set of architecture extensions.
-The most suitable version is selected at load time.
+The most suitable version is selected dynamically.
 This requires runtime information about the CPU features available on the host.
 FMV is supported on GNU/Linux, Android, and many of the BSD operating systems.

 On System V platforms Function Multi-versioning is implemented using GNU Indirect Functions (IFUNC).
-The compiler generated IFUNC resolver uses a global variable ``__aarch64_cpu_features`` that contains a description of the detected CPU features to select the best function
+The compiler generated IFUNC resolver may rely on a runtime library for selecting the most suitable function version, but it is not a requirement.

-version:
+If a runtime library is used, it must ensure that a global variable ``__aarch64_cpu_features`` containing a description of the detected CPU features is populated before the application code reaches main.

 .. code-block:: c